Data-Driven Culture: Why Do You Need It and How to Enable It

 Building a data-driven culture is currently taking the forefront as a goal for many organizations striving to achieve better results – and even be overachievers, for that matter.
 Reasons include:

 - The clear realization that analytics is increasingly important for business success and client satisfaction

-- The leap of data and analytics in recent years is undeniable and they shine through new self-service tools, easier integration of data sources, real-time reporting, interactive data visualizations
+- The leap of data analytics in recent years is undeniable as it shines through new self-service tools, easier integration of data sources, real-time reporting, interactive data visualizations

-- More agility in analytics and data proficiency are making way through ambitious companies
+- More agility in analytics and data proficiency is making its way through ambitious companies

-- Data is proved to transform organizations through data-driven insights
+- Data is proven to transform organizations through data-driven insights

-- Optimized business performance through prioritizing decisions based on data and not gut; this allows the pinpointing of any potential problems and cutting them at the root
+- Optimized business performance by prioritizing decisions based on data and not gut; this allows the pinpointing of any potential problems and cutting them at the root

 - Analysis & experimentation: any results you achieve through data-driven decisions are quickly and efficiently measurable